 What do you think about the importance of wellness programs and other employee engagement strategies in demonstrating employer “love”?
 This topic affects all of us in the world of work, so we hope you’ll join the

 #TChat crowd this week and add your perspective to the conversation. #TChat Events: Love Your Employees, They’ll Love You Back

 #TChat Radio — Wed, Feb 12 — 6:30pmET / 3:30pmPT

-Our hosts, Meghan M. Biro and Kevin W. Grossman talk with Chris Boyce and Kevin Herman about why and how employers should demonstrate their commitment to workforce well-being.
-Tune-in LIVE online this Wednesday!
+Meghan M. Biro and Kevin W. Grossman talk with and Chris Boyce about why and how employers should demonstrate their commitment to workforce well-being.
+Kevin Herman Tune-in LIVE online this Wednesday!

 #TChat Twitter — Wed, Feb 12 — 7pmET / 4pmPT